 MaHKU is the Master programme of the Utrecht Graduate School of Visual Art and Design (part of HKU University of the Arts Utrecht).

-MaHKU offers a one-year, English language Master of Arts program in Fine Art.
+MaHKU offers a one-year, English language Master of Arts (MA) program in Fine Art.
 The program consists of seminars, workshops, studios, and tutorials where artists, architects, curators, designers, and various theorists share their knowledge, creativity, and professional insights with MaHKU students.